rorywalsh/cabbage_v1_old/Builds/Linux/README.txt

 Csound library: "/usr/local/lib
 VST SDK: "~/SDKs/vstsdk2.4"

+Or if you've downloaded the VST3 SDK you should do something like 'foo/bar/VST3\ SDK' so as to avoid problems with the space in the folder name.
+You can also simply rename the VST3 folder so that it doesn't contain and spaces.

 If you wish to use custom paths please pass them to the buildCabbage script in this order:
 "csound include" "csound library" "vst sdk"